OpenTermsArchive/docs/content/deployment/how-to/deploy.md

 4. Keep this token for the next steps

-5. > _Specific to Open Terms Archive organization members_
+{{< showIfParam "ota" >}}
-   >
+5. Back up the token in the shared password database by creating an entry titled "GitHub Token" in the collection folder and storing the token in this entry
-   > Back up the token in the shared password database by creating an entry titled "GitHub Token" in the collection folder and storing the token in this entry
+{{< /showIfParam >}}

 ## 5. Configure and encrypt secrets